Teradata/product-help/UseCases/ManufacturingDefects/README.md

 GROUP BY v.model order by 2 desc
 ```

-Nothing significant there, better keep looking...
+There's nothing significant there, so keep looking.

-Now take a look at the assembly plants that the cars are from:
+Find out from which assembly plants the cars are coming:

 ```sql